Technus/scriptpoints/README.md

 ## Limitations

 * If your program is paused and you step over a line of code that has a scriptpoint on it, execution will pause again at that scriptpoint.
 * So far this extension has only been tested with C++ and JS.
-While it should work with any language, there could be bugs if those languages' debug adapters work too much differently from the ones that I tried.
+While it should work with any language, there could be bugs if those languages' debug adapters work differently from the ones that I tried.